News & Events

 By Lacie Blankenship

-For nearly 2 decades, the negotiation skills of working women have frequently been blamed for the gender pay gap.
-New research by Vanderbilt Professor Jessica A. Kennedy finds the gender difference in tendency to negotiate has now reversed, and the widespread narrative that women don’t ask is outdated.
-While other measures are necessary to completely close the gender pay gap, the study also discusses how people who believe and adhere to the notion that “women don’t ask” hinder progress.
+For decades, working women’s negotiation skills have frequently been blamed for the gender pay gap.
+New research by Vanderbilt Professor Jessica A. Kennedy finds that the gendered tendency to negotiate has now reversed, and the widespread narrative that women don’t ask is outdated.
+While other measures are necessary to close the gender pay gap completely, the study also discusses how people who believe and adhere to the notion that “women don’t ask” hinder progress.

 “Our research shows that women are willing to do their part to close the gender pay gap.
 Unfortunately, negotiating well isn’t enough to close the gender pay gap.
 It’s not the source of the problem,” says Kennedy.